 Studio photographers will appreciate that the Canon 7D (unlike the E-30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the E-30 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the E-30 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-30 Manual.
+Further information on the features and operation of the 7D and E-30 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-30 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 7D or the Olympus E-30 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.